How to Use Lawn Fertilizer

 You can prevent crabgrass while feeding your lawn in the spring with Scotts® Turf Builder® Halts Crabgrass Preventer with Lawn Food.
-Then, 8 weeks later, kill broadleaf weeds like dandelion and clover while feeding your lawn with Scotts® Turf Builder® Weed & Feed3.
+Then, 8 weeks later, kill broadleaf weeds like dandelion and clover while fertilizing your grass with Scotts® Turf Builder® Weed & Feed3.
 Or, do all 3 at the same time with Scotts® Turf Builder® Triple Action.

-If you live in the southeast, feed your lawn, kill broadleaf weeds like dollarweed, and prevent fire ants for up to 6 months with Scotts® Turf Builder® Southern Triple Action.
-Follow up 8 weeks later with Scotts® Turf Builder® Summer Lawn Food, which feeds the lawn and helps drive water into hard, dry soil.
+If you live in the Southeast, feed your lawn, kill broadleaf weeds like dollarweed, and prevent fire ants for up to 6 months with Scotts® Turf Builder® Southern Triple Action.
+Follow up 8 weeks later with Scotts® Turf Builder® Southern Lawn Food, which helps protect that precious green space from heat and drought.

 If you have a problem with lawn pests like ants, spiders, fleas, and ticks, try Scotts® Turf Builder® SummerGuard® Lawn Food with Insect Control, which feeds the lawn and controls listed insects.